cryptoassetlab/cryptoassetlab.github.io/_pages/calconf.md

-To complement the scientific program of the conference and increase the engagement of innovative market players with the academic community, DGI will award the best solution for the responsible adoption of crypto-assets by private and institutional investors.
+To complement the scientific program of the conference and increase the engagement of innovative market players with the academic community, DGI will select the best solution for the responsible adoption of crypto-assets by private and institutional investors.

 See the